bbauska/W3Cx-3of5/README.md

 The Web is an application of the Internet.

-The Web is the most popular way of accessing the Internet, but other applications of the Internet are <a href="https://en.wikipedia.org/wiki/Email">e-mail</a> and <a href="https://en.wikipedia.org/wiki/File_Transfer_Protocol">ftp</a> for example.
+The Web is the most popular way of accessing the Internet, but other applications of the Internet are <a href="https://en.wikipedia.org/wiki/Email" target="_blank" rel="noopener noreferrer">e-mail</a> and <a href="https://en.wikipedia.org/wiki/File_Transfer_Protocol" target="_blank" rel="noopener noreferrer">ftp</a> for example.

-One analogy equates the Internet to a road network where the Web is a car, the email is a bicycle, etc.  Read <a href="https://www.lifewire.com/difference-between-the-internet-and-the-web-2483335">this article</a> for more details about the difference between Internet and the Web.
+One analogy equates the Internet to a road network where the Web is a car, the email is a bicycle, etc.  Read <a href="https://www.lifewire.com/difference-between-the-internet-and-the-web-2483335" target="_blank" rel="noopener noreferrer">this article</a> for more details about the difference between Internet and the Web.
 </p>
 <h4>Internet</h4>